Rockford metropolitan area, Illinois

-The Rockford metropolitan area is a metropolitan area consisting of two counties in north-central Illinois anchored by the city of Rockford, as defined by the United States Census Bureau.
+The Rockford metropolitan area is a metropolitan area consisting of two counties in north-central Illinois anchored by the city of Rockford, as defined by the U.S. Office of Management and Budget.
 The population was 338,798 at the 2020 census.
-The Rockford MSA abuts the Janesville-Beloit metropolitan area to the north and Chicago metropolitan area to the east.
+The Rockford MSA abuts the Janesville–Beloit metropolitan area to the north and Chicago metropolitan area to the east.
 It forms the main part of the larger Rockford-Freeport-Rochelle combined statistical area, a four-county region with 435,216 residents in 2020.